-The Department of Health will release reports on regions’ readiness to advance through the phases weekly and significant updates will be posted here as warranted.
+The Department of Health will release reports on regions’ readiness to advance through the phases every other week and significant updates will be posted here as warranted.

 Additional guidance for businesses and employees is available here.

-The Governor’s Phase 2 Construction Working Group Requirements (Issued on May 12, 2020 and updated 7/2/2020), authorized all construction to resume, including those activities for which social distancing may not be maintained and the start of new construction projects.
+The Governor’s Construction COVID-19 Jobsite Requirements (Issued on May 12, 2020 and last updated 1/11/2021), authorized all construction to resume, including those activities for which social distancing may not be maintained and new construction projects.

-Under the Phase 2/Phase 3 Jobsite Safety Requirements, you are required to fill out this document on every jobsite where there are moderate and high-risk task levels.
+The COVID-19 Jobsite Safety Requirements require you to complete a Job Hazard Analysis on every jobsite where there are moderate and high-risk task levels.

 Required Jobsite Postings

-Under the Phase 2/Phase 3 Jobsite Safety Requirements, you are required to post on each jobsite, publicly viewable at all times, the following documents.
+The COVID-19 Jobsite Safety Requirements mandate that you post on each jobsite, publicly viewable at all times, the following information.

 - Name and contact information for the COVID-19 Supervisor(s)

 Every employee must receive an initial COVID 19-specific Training Session.
-In addition, weekly COVID-19 safety talks are required under Phase 2/Phase 3.
+In addition, weekly COVID-19 safety talks are required under the COVID-19 Jobsite Safety Requirements.
 Below is a sample for the initial training session and log-in sheet to kick off your return to work: